-London, the capital of England and the United Kingdom, is a 21st-century city with history stretching back to Roman times.
-At its center stand the imposing Houses of Parliament, the iconic ‘Big Ben’ clock tower and Westminster Abbey, site of British monarch coronations.
+London smart city, the capital of England and the United Kingdom, is a 21st-century city with a history stretching back to Roman times.
+At its center stand the imposing Houses of Parliament, the iconic ‘Big Ben’ clock tower, and Westminster Abbey, site of British monarch coronations.
 Across the Thames River, the London Eye observation wheel provides panoramic views of the South Bank cultural complex and the entire city.

 London is the tech capital of Europe – by size, level of investment, and the presence of more than a third of Europe’s billion-dollar ‘unicorn’ companies.
 The capital is home to 46,000 tech companies, supporting 240,000 jobs in an ecosystem worth an estimated $44bn.
 This has grown at pace – between 2006 and 2016 London’s digital sector recorded 77 percent employment growth and a 90 percent rise in the number of digital enterprises.
 And business is booming too – with tech turnover reaching £56bn in 2016, measuring a 106 percent increase over five years.

 The goals of the Smart City London Board

 - Inform and support the Mayor’s efforts to deliver data and digital-driven improvements to London

 - Develop partnerships that bring resources for (new) smart technology projects and programs

 - Guide the Mayor with best practices and benchmark London against other world cities